michalwidera/retractordb/README.md

 cmake CMakeLists.txt; make
 sudo make install
 ```
-After installation xretractor, xqry ... etc will be installed in /usr/local/bin on path.
+After installation _xretractor_, _xqry_ ... etc will be installed in /usr/local/bin on path.
-Please check proper installation by typing in command prompt - for instance: xqry -h
+Please check proper installation by typing in command prompt - for instance: _xqry -h_

 You should see:
 ```